-The English Access Microscholarship Program – Access, supported by the United States Embassy in Skopje, will be implemented at the following five new locations starting as of school year 2019/2020: the high schools “Mirko Mileski” and “Drita” in Kicevo, the “Economics High School – Gostivar” in Gostivar, “8 Septemvri” in Tetovo, “Mihajlo Pupin” in Skopje and “Sami Frasheri ”in Kumanovo.
+The English Access Microscholarship Program – Access, supported by the United States Embassy in Skopje, will be implemented at the following five new locations starting as of school year 2019/2020: the secondary schools “Mirko Mileski” and “Drita” in Kicevo, the “Economics High School – Gostivar” in Gostivar, “8 Septemvri” in Tetovo, “Mihajlo Pupin” in Skopje and “Sami Frasheri ”in Kumanovo.
 So far, the Access Program has been implemented for 2 two-year cycles in Veles, at the “Koco Racin” Gymnasium, and this is the fourth consecutive year of its implementation in “Pero Nakov” in Kumanovo.

 In December 2019, the teachers who will implement the program at the new locations participated in a training aimed at their familiarization with the curriculum and the materials they will use.
 The training was also attended by the teachers who have been involved in the program for some time now, and they presented the best practices, the challenges and the potential ways for their overcoming to the new teachers, along with some useful exercises.